Travel to New York City during Covid-19: What you need to know before you go - KTVZ

 What can visitors expect?

 New York’s busy streets fell quiet at the start of the pandemic, but they are now picking up again.
-And summer looks to be even better.
+And summer is looking to be even better.
 Restaurants, movie theaters and other venues that appeal to tourists can now operate at full capacity if they choose.

-The city will hold a ticker tape parade in downtown Manhattan on July 7 to celebrate the health care staff, first-responders and other essential workers who got the city through the pandemic.

 Broadway remains set to fully reopen in September, and tickets are now on sale.
 You can see a listing of shows at Broadway.com.
 The Empire State Building’s 86th floor Observatory is open.